 Top things to do in the Andaman Islands, India

 Andaman is home to breathtaking tropical beaches and coral reefs, teeming with wildlife.
 However, one-day itineraries need to accommodate the best of the views, experiences, activities, and adventures in just one day.
-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Andaman.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Andaman.

 Take the first ferry to Havelock